 How much can you afford to pay?

 As with any job, the most qualified and experienced candidates will require a higher salary.
 There is a big difference in salary between an early childhood-trained nanny and a cleaner who has babysitting experience.
 Both a full-time nanny and a domestic helper require health insurance, vacation pay and overtime pay; however, the law does not require you to pay the pension of a domestic helper.
-Cayman's minimum wage is CI$6* an hour, and extras (living-in, the use of a car) can only account for 25% of their total salary.
+Cayman's minimum wage is CI$8.75* an hour, and extras (living-in, the use of a car) can only account for 25% of their total salary.
 According to the Labour Act, overtime kicks in after nine hours worked in a single day and must be paid at time and a half.
-The usual working week is 45 hours (9 hours a day with one hour for lunch). * Please note that there has been a lot of discussion about the minimum wage and how inadequate it is, and unrealistic that people can afford to live on it.
-In 2024 the Minimum Wage Committee recommended that the wage be increased to CI$8.75 per hour and many employers have already raised their employees wages as a result even though it is not the law.
-They could not live on it themselves and they understand how expensive it is in Cayman.
+The usual working week is 45 hours (9 hours a day with one hour for lunch). * Please note that the minimum wage is rising to CI$8.75 from January 1st 2026.

 Read our article on The Logistics of Hiring a Helper or Nanny to find out more about Cayman's labour laws and work permit rules around hiring a domestic helper or nanny.

-Salaries for a domestic helper or trained nanny?
+Expected salaries for a domestic helper or trained nanny

 Do you need a driver?